ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/group-cell-renderer/index.md

                 innerRenderer: myInnerRenderer,
                 // provide a footer value getter
                 footerValueGetter: myFooterValueGetter,
-                // adds a row dragger inside the group cell renderer (Only relevant with `groupUseEntireRow: true`).
+                // renders a row dragger inside the group cell renderer (Only relevant with `groupUseEntireRow: true`).
                 rowDrag: true
             }
         }